feranick/SpectralMachine/README.md

 Installation
 =============

-This software requires Python (2.6 or higher, 3.3 or higher).
-It has been tested with Python 3.5 which is the recommended platform.
+This software requires Python (3.3 or higher).
+It has been tested with Python 3.5 or hiher which is the recommended platform.
+It is not compatible with python 2.x.

 This package requires: